f6p/torrent-ratio-faker/README.markdown

 Simplest possible HTTP proxy for faking requests to BitTorrent tracker.
 It multiplies downloaded and uploaded values by multiplier given via command line.
-Developed with Python and Twisted.
+Developed with Python3 and Twisted.

 Bundled with:
 * RPM spec file